Arafly/tooling/README.md

 git push --set-upstream origin feature/[Your branch name]
 ```

-### Validate your changes have been triggered by gitlab-ci in
+### Validate your changes have been triggered by Gitlab-ci in
 [propitix-scm] (https://gitlab.com/propitix/microservices/frontend-propitix)

 ### Check the image have been pushed to